 Another neat touch is the Megaphone, which comes in handy when you’re looking to track down a villager—simply shout their name into the 3DS mic, but not close enough to deafen them!

-Naturally you’ll need to familiarise yourself with you surroundings and another new addition to New Leaf is Re-Tail, a store run by alpaca duo Reese and Cyrus where you and other residents can put items up for sale.
+Naturally, you’ll need to familiarise yourself with you surroundings and another new addition to Animal Crossing: New Leaf is Re-Tail, a store run by alpaca duo Reese and Cyrus where you and other residents can put items up for sale.
 This extends to the online experience, giving your foreign visitors a chance to splurge on some rare items.
 Re-Tail later opens up as a upholster where Cyrus will customise your furniture with your own patterns and designs.

 North of town, you’ll find Main Street, a small bustling area crammed with buildings and shops to explore – some of which should be recognisable to fans of the series.
-Dropping by the Post Office allows you to send mail to the locals and access to cash machine to pay off your house loan.
+Dropping by the Post Office allows you to send mail to the locals and access to a cash machine to pay off your house loan.
 The Museum continues to welcome donations of fish, bugs, fossils and paintings you discover while the Able Sisters return with all manner of clothing and bespoke outfits.
 Nook also runs Nook Homes, you’ll drop by whenever you need to have some renovations done on your house.